Greece › Mykonos › Best Towns

 Staying at Platis Gialos Beach

-Platis Gialos is one of the best beach bases in Mykonos and my top pick for travelers who want sand, restaurants, hotels, and easy transport without needing to stay in Mykonos Town.
+Platis Gialos is one of the best beach bases in Mykonos and my top pick for travelers who want sand, restaurants, hotels, and easy transport.
 It sits about 4km south of Chora and has a more polished resort feel than Ornos, with a long sandy beach, calm water, beach clubs, waterfront restaurants, water sports, and a wide range of hotels within a short walk of the sea.

 This is also one of the easiest beaches for car-free travel.
-Buses run frequently between Platis Gialos and Mykonos Town in summer, usually to and from Fabrika bus station.
-The beach is also a major stop on the Mykonos water taxi route, making it great for hopping between the south coast beaches.
-In high season, boats connect Platis Gialos with Ornos, Paraga, Paradise, Super Paradise, Agrari, and Elia, though schedules are seasonal and weather-dependent.
+Buses run frequently between Platis Gialos and Mykonos Town in summer, to and from Fabrika bus station.
+The beach is also the main stop on the Mykonos water taxi route, making it great for hopping between the south-coast beaches.
+In high season, boats connect Platis Gialos with Ornos, Paraga, Paradise, Super Paradise, Agrari, and Elia, though schedules are weather-dependent.

 There is plenty to eat here, from casual Greek tavernas and seafood restaurants to stylish beach-club dining.
 The quality is generally good, but beachfront pricing can be steep in July and August, especially once sunbeds, drinks, and service charges are added.
 If you are watching costs, compare menus before sitting down and ask clearly about sunbed minimums.